mosheepdev/Standalone/Designs/Item/README.md

 Items are buyable things which provide bonuses to their wielders.

+Effect of same items **does not stack** until stated otherwise.
+A lot of effects (Health Bonus, Damage Bonus, Armor, Attributes...) from same type of items always stacks.
+Most items with active effect go on cooldown on all types when used.

 ## Defensive

 ### Basic

 - Buckler
   - Damage Block
+  - *Stacks*
 - Chainmail
   - Armor
+  - *Stacks*
 - Cape of Apprentice
   - Magic Resistance
 - ?